American Truck Wash Systems:

 Many distributors in the food industry don’t understand the rules applying to the safe transportation of food.
 This applies not only to transportation carriers, but also to shippers, receivers and loaders.
 In fact, under the final regulation, primary responsibility for nearly all safety risks during transportation falls to the shipper.
 It is the shipper who must determine safe and appropriate transportation operations.
 The shipper must develop and implement written procedures to ensure that equipment and vehicles are recorded in appropriate sanitary condition.
 FDA’s logic is that it is the shipper who is in the best position to know the appropriate specifications for the transportation of its food product.
 By using our new interior trailer washout machine, we will be in a position to build a wash database, which tracks, dates and times that each trailer was properly sanitized.
 Kuna Foodservice is committed to servicing our customers with the best customer service in the industry, delivering food in the safest manner possible.

-- Serv Safe: Kuna offers serve safe classes every other month with the next class being on Tuesday, March 14, 2017.
+- Serv Safe: Kuna offers serve safe classes every other month please click on the link to register for the next class www.bookeo.com/kunafoods

 - HAACP: Federal regulations require meat and poultry processers to have a validated HACCP food safety system in place.
 HACCP stands for Hazard Analysis Critical Control Point.
 Plants are required to produce safe, wholesome, and unadulterated foods.
 HACCP was originally created by Pillsbury for NASA to produce completely safe food for the space missions.
 In HACCP you will have a HACCP team, describe the food and how it is made, how the food is distributed, the food’s intended use and who the consumer is.
 The goal of HACCP is to reduce, eliminate, and prevent any unsafe food hazards in a proactive manner.
 Theses hazards can be chemical, physical, or biological.
 Once the specific hazards are determined that may affect your plant’s processes, then you determine your critical control points, establish your critical limits, establish monitoring procedures, corrective actions, record keeping and documentation and how you will verify the produces that were set in place.
 Plants use a flow diagram to chart their processes.
 It can be summed up as “doing as you say, and saying as you do”.
 There are prerequisite programs also, only one is required.
 9 CFR 416 (Sanitation) requires that all employees are trained in food safety practices to produce food in sanitary conditions.
 This is called an SSOP program.
 The plant must also have a written “decision making document stating their reasoning for choosing their CCPs”.
 They will also have scientific and historical data which will confirm and validate that their plan works to affect its goals to provide safe, unadulterated, and wholesome food to consumers.